official-stockfish/Stockfish/Readme.md

 documentation for your GUI of choice for information about how to use Stockfish with it.

-This version of Stockfish supports up to 64 CPUs, but has not been tested thoroughly with more than 4.
-The program tries to detect the number of CPUs on your computer and sets the number of search threads accordingly, but please be aware that the detection is not always correct.
-It is therefore recommended to inspect the value of the *Threads* UCI parameter, and to make sure it equals the number of CPU cores on your computer.
-If you are using more than eight threads, it is recommended to raise the value of the *Min Split Depth* UCI parameter to 7.
+This version of Stockfish supports up to 64 CPUs.
+The engine defaults to one search thread it is therefore recommended to inspect the value of the *Threads* UCI parameter, and to make sure it equals the number of CPU cores on your computer.

 ### Files